 So, it only took us 5 years, but we’re finally taking this whole Bottle Makes Three thing seriously.
 Who knew planning and structure was important for a successful blog?
 Apparently everybody… and we’re just slow learners.
 But in all sincerity, we are thankful to those of you who have stuck with us, and think you’ll really love the changes.
 Besides, what’s not to love about more Bottle Make Three?
 We hope you have fun along with us during our all new and improved adventures.

 Before you go, make sure you’re following us on Facebook, Twitter and Instagram, too.
 We’ll be ramping up the action on our social media sites, and you wouldn’t want to miss out.
 If you have suggestions for topics you’d like to see us tackle, send them our way.
-You can always reach us at or , so send us a note if you have something to say.
-Just be nice.
+You can always contact us.
+Send us a note if you have something to say or just want to say hello.
+Just please be nice, k?